-Three-quarters of the way into 2019, $74 million has been reported lost in scams involving gift cards and reload cards, according to the Federal Trade Commission (FTC), up from $75.6 million for the same period in 2019.
+Three-quarters of the way into 2020, $79.9 million has been reported as lost in scams involving gift cards and reload cards, according to the Federal Trade Commission (FTC), up from $75.6 million for the same period in 2019.
 Reported losses for all of 2019 were $102.9 million, a big increase from the $78 million in losses in 2018 and $39.7 million in 2017.

 Gift cards are a leading payment method for scammers.
 As carrels of cards grew like weeds in stores, criminals realized they were an easy way to rake in money that’s untraceable.
 The FTC has cracked down on wire-transfer fraud, and consumers have gotten smart about not giving out their credit card numbers to strangers, contributing to the rise of cards as a favorite for rip-off artists.

 Gift cards now are being used in many scams: to make amends with the “Internal Revenue Service” for back taxes, to send funds to “grandchildren” who assert they’ve been in an accident and need help, to purchase “tech support” for imaginary computer problems and to pay “Social Security” to remedy supposed identity-theft problems.
 Except the purported recipients aren’t real — they’re all crooks, with some part of criminal networks.

 “If someone is asking you to put money on a gift card to pay them, it’s a scam,” says the FTC’s Patti Poss, a senior attorney in its Division of Marketing Practices.